-My physical inspection of the roof void area was restricted due to insulation material and the limited size of the space.
+My physical inspection of the roof void area was restricted due to insulation material, stored items, the limited size of the space and a lack of suitable crawl boards.
 As a result, the roof void area was only viewed from the access hatch.